patrickmaub/Function-Call-Extender/README.md

 ## Overview

-This project showcases a novel approach to generate extensive text outputs from OpenAI models, such as GPT-3.5-turbo-16k, GPT-4, and GPT-4-32k, by leveraging function calls to surpass the usual token limits.
+This project showcases a novel approach to generate extensive text outputs from OpenAI models, such as GPT-3.5-turbo-16k, GPT-4, and GPT-4-32k, by leveraging function calls to bypass the models' tendencies to cap their token count.
 The application demonstrates how to reliably produce long-form content, significantly exceeding the typical output length.

 ## Table of Contents